urluckyturtle01/state_of_solana/README.md

 - CSV data exports for further analysis
 - Responsive design for desktop and mobile viewing
 - Admin panel to dynamically add and configure charts
-- Flexible chart storage using either localStorage or database
+- PostgreSQL database for persistent chart storage

 ## Chart Capabilities